I Was Chasing Review Quantity.Quality Fixed Everything.

 Where did communication drop off?
 Where did we over-promise and under-deliver?

-com) shows that customers are far more likely to leave reviews when they've had a standout experience, not just a fine one.
-I started documenting feedback from every project, not just the ones that asked for reviews.
+BrightLocal's review data shows customers are far more likely to leave reviews after a standout experience, not just a fine one.
+I started documenting feedback from every project, not just the ones I asked for reviews on.

 Once the experience got tighter, the reviews shifted.
-They came from people who actually wanted to share what happened.
+They came from people who genuinely wanted to share what happened.

-That's when review volume and quality started moving together.
-Our approach to reputation focuses on this same principle: fix the thing people are actually experiencing, and the reviews follow.
+That's when volume and quality started moving together.
+Our reputation work is built on this: fix the thing people actually experience, and the reviews follow.

-Pick one thing your clients complained about in the last month (slow response time, unclear process, missing follow-up).
-Fix it completely in the next project.
-Don't ask for reviews yet—just notice if the complaint stops showing up.
+Pick one thing clients complained about in the last month, slow response, unclear process, missing follow-up, and fix it completely on the next project.
+Don't ask for reviews yet.
+Just watch whether that complaint stops showing up.
+Better experiences write better reviews on their own.